pgpainless/pgpainless/README.md

 Originally I was going to use [Bouncy-GPG](https://github.com/neuhalje/bouncy-gpg) for my project, but ultimately I decided to create my own OpenPGP library which better fits my needs.

-However, PGPainless is heavily influenced by Bouncy-GPG and  I would definitely recommend you to use it instead of PGPainless if you want a more mature, better tested code base.
+However, PGPainless is heavily influenced by Bouncy-GPG.

 To reach out to the development team, feel free to send a mail: info@pgpainless.org